vijikarthi/flink/docs/setup/cli.md

   Syntax: run [OPTIONS] <jar-file> <arguments>
   "run" action options:
-     -c,--class <classname>               Class with the program entry point ("main" method or "getPlan()" method.
+     -c,--class <classname>                         Class with the program entry point ("main" method or
+                                                    "getPlan()" method.
+Only
-                                          Only needed if the JAR file does not specify the class in its manifest.
+                                                    needed if the JAR file does
+                                                    not specify the class in its
+                                                    manifest.
-     -C,--classpath <url>                 Adds a URL to each user code classloader  on all nodes in the
+     -C,--classpath <url>                           Adds a URL to each user code classloader  on all nodes in
-                                          cluster.
-The paths must specify a
+                                                    the cluster.
+The paths must
+                                                    specify a protocol (e.g.
-                                          protocol (e.g. file://) and be
+                                                    file://) and be accessible
-                                          accessible on all nodes (e.g. by means of a NFS share).
-You can use this option multiple times for specifying
+                                                    on all nodes (e.g. by means
+                                                    of a NFS share).
+You can use
+                                                    this option multiple times
-                                          more than one URL.
-The protocol must be supported by the {@link
+                                                    for specifying more than one
+                                                    URL.
+The protocol must be
+                                                    supported by the {@link
                                                     java.net.URLClassLoader}.
      -d,--detached                                  If present, runs the job in detached mode
+     -k,--cookie <secureCookie>                     Secure cookie to
+                                                    authenticate
-     -m,--jobmanager <host:port>          Address of the JobManager (master) to which to connect.
-Specify
+     -m,--jobmanager <host:port>                    Address of the JobManager
-                                          'yarn-cluster' as the JobManager to
+                                                    (master) to which to
-                                          deploy a YARN cluster for the job.
-Use this flag to connect to a different JobManager than the one specified in
+                                                    connect.
+Use this flag to
+                                                    connect to a different
-                                          the configuration.
+                                                    JobManager than the one
-     -p,--parallelism <parallelism>       The parallelism with which to run the program.
-Optional flag to override the
-                                          default value specified in the
+                                                    specified in the
                                                     configuration.
+     -p,--parallelism <parallelism>                 The parallelism with which
+                                                    to run the program.
+Optional
+                                                    flag to override the default
+                                                    value specified in the
+                                                    configuration.
-     -q,--sysoutLogging                   If present, supress logging output to standard out.
+     -q,--sysoutLogging                             If present, suppress logging
+                                                    output to standard out.
      -s,--fromSavepoint <savepointPath>             Path to a savepoint to reset the job back to (for example
-                                          file:///flink/savepoint-1537).
-  Additional arguments if -m yarn-cluster is set:
+                                                    file:///flink/savepoint-1537
+                                                    ).
+     -z,--zookeeperNamespace <zookeeperNamespace>   Namespace to create the
+                                                    Zookeeper sub-paths for high
+                                                    availability mode
+  Options for yarn-cluster mode:
+     -k,--cookie <arg>                    Secure cookie to authenticate
      -yD <arg>                            Dynamic properties
      -yd,--yarndetached                   Start detached
-     -yj,--yarnjar <arg>                  Path to Flink jar file -yjm,--yarnjobManagerMemory <arg>    Memory for JobManager Container [in MB]
+     -yid,--yarnapplicationId <arg>       Attach to running YARN session -yj,--yarnjar <arg>                  Path to Flink jar file -yjm,--yarnjobManagerMemory <arg>    Memory for JobManager Container [in MB]